22

 Michelle Fried

 Saison 2.0: From humble Mission District pop-up to world-renowned restaurant under founding chef Joshua Skenes, Saison was an early pioneer of upscale open-hearth cooking and elements like sauces made with bones and livers of animals.
-Since opening in 2009, it has continued to accumulate accolades and has been ranked as high as No.27 on The World's 50 Best Restaurants 2016 list.
-Now, Saison has entered a new era under executive chef Richard Lee, who has been evolving this monumental restaurant with heart and warmth as it pushes steadily towards two decades in service.
+Since opening in 2009, it has continued to accumulate accolades.
+Saison is in a new era under chef-owner Richard Lee, who has been evolving this monumental restaurant with heart and warmth as it pushes steadily towards two decades in service.

-Chef CV: Lee's impressive resume includes five years as sous chef at Eleven Madison Park in New York, where he developed a deep respect for seasonality and produce.
-Swiftly working his way up the ranks at Saison from executive sous chef to chef de cuisine and finally executive chef, under Lee, Saison reclaimed a spot on The World's 50 Best Restaurants in 2023, the only Bay Area restaurant on the list that year.
+Chef CV: Lee's impressive resume includes five years as sous chef at Eleven Madison Park, where he developed a deep respect for seasonality and produce.
+Swiftly working his way up the ranks at Saison from executive sous chef to chef de cuisine and finally executive chef.

-On the menu: Chef Lee is a San Francisco native and first-generation Chinese-American who showcases Northern California's superb ingredients, farmers, ranchers and fishermen.
-He weaves in his heritage and a vivid east-meets-west, international ethos on ever-evolving, seasonal menus that heavily employ open-cooking in front of diners.
+On the menu: Chef Lee is a San Francisco native and first-generation Chinese-American who showcases northern California's superb ingredients, farmers, ranchers and fishers.
+He weaves in his heritage and a vivid East-meets-West, international ethos on ever-evolving, seasonal menus that heavily employ open-cooking in front of diners.
 Playfulness is also a strong value, exemplified in bites like duck liver pistachio stroopwafels.

 Contact